techies23/video-conference-zoom/docs/docs/setup.md

 3. The next screen will prompt you for an App Name & ask you if you want to publish this app on Zoom App Marketplace.
 Add a name and toggle publish off ![Name SDK App](img/s2s-oauth/sdk-app-name.png)
 4. Once App is created - you will need to add Company name, Name and Contact email ![SDK Information](img/s2s-oauth/sdk-info.png)
 5. Once the information has been added go to the App Credentials and you can view the SDK Credentials there ![SDK App Credentials](img/s2s-oauth/sdk-app-credentials.png)
+6. Ensure that your SDK app is activated in order to use the Join via browser features otherwise, you might get a **signature invalid error message.**

 ###Adding SDK Credentials to the plugin
 1. Go to Zoom Events > Settings > Connect tab ![Plugin Settings S2S-Oauth](img/s2s-oauth/sdk-credentials-plugin-creds.png)